 Sales development is a broad term that covers many different tasks.
 The success of each initiative depends on the unique needs and goals of every company, so a good sales development representative must be able to adapt to the specific needs of his or her team.

-The contents in this guide covers:
+The contents of this guide cover:

 - Sales Development Models & Goals

 - Recommendations for Improving Sales Development Effectiveness

 - Examples of SDR (Sales Development Representative) Calls

 - Recruiting the right SDR to my team

 - Converting leads using the right angle (Motivations, Fit, Timeframe)

 There are several key operating models that sales teams use to reach their goals.
 The ultimate goal of sales development is to increase revenue.
 Of course, it’s not a simple task to achieve this goal even for seasoned salespeople–it takes a strong team.